wordplaydev/wordplay/CONTRIBUTING.md

 ### Editing

-Wordplay localization files life in the folder `static/locales`.
+Wordplay localization files life in the folder `static/locales` -- with one exception, which is English.
+You'll find that in `src/locale/en.json`, because it's imported as a default locale, since it has several symbolic names for things.
-Inside that folder are folders that are named using [ISO 639-1 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+Inside the `static/locales` folder are folders that are named using [ISO 639-1 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 And inside each of those folders are two files: a `[language].json` file that has all of the text and templates for the Wordplay user interface, and then separately, a `[language]-tutorial.json` file, which has the tutorial in that language.

 These are separate files primarily for efficiency: because tutorial can be large, Wordplay only loads it when it needs to, even if it's loaded all of the other text for a localization.